Electrochemical reaction mechanism: "Following" physical transformations

-[MLn]+(solvated) + e− → [MLn]0(solid) nucleation

-[MLn]0(solid) → e− + [MLn]+(solvated) stripping

 While the nucleation wave may be pronounced or difficult to detect, the stripping wave is usually very distinct.
 Often these phenomena can be avoided by reducing the concentration of the complex in solution.
 Neither of these physical state changes involve a chemical reaction mechanism but they are worth mentioning here since the resulting data is at times confused with some chemical reaction mechanisms.